SergeyIvanov87/Code-Metric-Visualizer-Platform/fs_api_proxy/http_proxy/README.md

 - `UPSTREAM_SERVICE` - is a name of a service which initiates queries to other services and need these queries to be proxied

-- `DOWNSTREAM_SERVICE` - is a name of one of those services which queries are going to be proxied to
+- `DOWNSTREAM_SERVICE` - is a name of one of those services which queries are going to be proxied to.
+Please pay attention that `DOWNSTREAM_SERVICE` is a service name as it declared in `API/deps` or in the project main directory

 - `DOWNSTREAM_SERVICE_NETWORK_ADDR` - is an implementation dependent (DNS, IP at the moment) network address of a node which implements a service described by `DOWNSTREAM_SERVICE`